 The two projects shared advocacy goals and worked increasingly effectively together to link up local and national campaigning.
 It was recognised that a merger would further strengthen their joint work with Regional Asylum Activism’s local knowledge and relationships complementing Still Human Still Here’s national campaigning expertise and partner base.

-Since the merger in 2017 Asylum Matters is now hosted by City of Sanctuary, a movement working towards the vision that the UK will be a welcoming place of safety for all and proud to offer sanctuary to those fleeing persecution and violence.
-We continue to work closely with our former hosts at STAR and Amnesty, as well as our expanded partner base of local and national organisations.
+Following the merger in 2017 Asylum Matters was hosted as a project within City of Sanctuary, a movement working towards the vision that the UK will be a welcoming place of safety for all and proud to offer sanctuary to those fleeing persecution and violence.